ritulS/rituls.github.io/_pages/about.md

 1. Check status by going to the repository settings, in the "GitHub pages" section -->

 I am a final year masters student at the University of Amsterdam & Vrije Universitiet.
-Here, I was work with the AtLarge team on Serverless computing supervised by Prof.Alexandru Iosup.
-I spent my summer working on Cross-service inconsistencies & distributed tracing at Inesc-id, Lisbon and was supervised by Prof.Rodrigo Rodrigues and Prof.Joao Garcia.
-During my undergradute I work with Prof.Debayan Gupta at Ashoka University on computer security related research.
+Here, I was work with the AtLarge systems team on Serverless computing supervised by Prof.[Alexandru Iosup](https://scholar.google.com/citations?user=7wwQ7twAAAAJ&hl=en).
+I spent my summer working on Cross-service inconsistencies & distributed tracing at the Distributed Systems Group at Inesc-id, Lisbon.
+Here I was supervised by Prof.[Rodrigo Rodrigues](https://www.dpss.inesc-id.pt/~rodrigo/) and Prof.[Joao Garcia](https://scholar.google.com/citations?user=hYb5gDYAAAAJ&hl=en).
+During my undergradute I worked with Prof.[Debayan Gupta](https://debayangupta.com/) at Ashoka University on computer security related research.